 The School Code of Conduct is set out in the termly calendar and we expect parents to read and support this code.
+In addition there is a Parent Code of Conduct that can be found on our website.

-We expect parents to support their son's learning, and to co-operate with the school, as set out in the termly calendar.
+We expect parents to support their son's learning, and to co-operate with the school, as set out in the Parent Code of Conduct on the School website.
 We try to build a supportive dialogue between the home and the school, and we inform parents immediately if we have concerns about their son's welfare or behaviour.